-In July 2008, the School District issued a \$5,072,092 General Obligation Note to fund payments to the A.W.
+In July 2008, the School District issued a \$5,072,092 General Obligation Note (Note) to fund payments to the A.W.
 Beattie Career Center as further described in Note 7.
-Interest rates range from 3.00% to 4.60%, and principal and interest payments are scheduled through May 15, 2028.
+In July 2016, the Note was refinanced in conjunction with the refinancing of the A.W.
+Beattie Bonds discussed in Note 7 below.
+Interest rates range from 0.50% to 2.25%, and principal and interest payments are scheduled through October 2028.
 The note can be paid in full on October 15th of each year until its final maturity in 2028.